Blake Jones

 Despite flashes of brilliance, Brisbane stumbled to a sixth-place finish at the end of the season (18-18) and failed to reach the playoffs.
 Blake Jones appeared in 7 games, scoring a total of points.

-Blake Jones played one season in the NBL.
-He averaged 1.1 points, 0.5 rebounds, and 0.1 assists in 7 NBL games.
+Blake Jones currently plays for the Adelaide 36ers and has played 9 games in his NBL career.
+He has averaged 1.1 points, 0.5 rebounds, and 0.1 assists since entering the league in 2021.

 NBL TOTAL STATISTICS